This post last updated on November 13th, 2021

 God’s word has sincerely created a bedrock for faith to be built upon in my life.
 When I was a new believer, I consumed the word every day.
 I read the Bible cover to cover to learn about this God who rescued me from my lifestyle of sin, rebellion, and self destruction.

-Truth be told, I actually read a New Believer’s Bible just like this one until the covers came off and the pages fell out!
+Truth be told, I actually read a New Believer’s Bible just like this one (affiliate link) until the covers came off and the pages fell out!